jgarverick/vsoagent/README.md

-# vsts-agent
+# vsoagent (VSTS Agent on Docker)
-Assorted Docker images with the new Build.vNext xplat agent baked in
+Assorted Docker images with the new Build.vNext xplat agent baked in.
+Apologies for the old nomenclature.

 ## Currently Supported Tags
 - `aspnet`: [vsoagent paired with Microsoft's ASP.NET vNext image](/aspnet/Dockerfile)